 Spanish Department Course Options

-Core Courses (required of all LAS/Spanish majors):
+Core Courses (required of all LACLS/Spanish majors):

 - Span 301 Spanish Composition and Conversation